ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/add-data-to-review-set.md

 ![Adding data to a review set](../media/c1b4fc00-7a15-4587-b9b0-ce594bb02e4d.png)

-Note that you can add to an existing review set or create a new review set.
+You can add to an existing review set or create a new review set.
 If adding to a new review set, specify the name and then click **Add**.

 ![Select a review set](../media/e8c6ab51-da8d-4c39-9b21-26bfdf453fb9.png)